Meet the Crew

 MONACO - The Crew at the Grand Prix

 Three friends, one race, and the usual debate over what to wear.
 Monaco asks for a little polish, so they landed where they always do, on common ground.
 Same shirt, the Ocean Blue button-up, worn by all three.
-Then each went his own way
+Then each went his own way with the shorts, where they never try to agree.

 They almost missed first practice, which is a very typical way for the day to start, and it was Leo's fault, technically.
 He'd found a café stacked up the hillside, the kind of place you can't book and somehow always get into, and he wanted the table at the rail.
 By the time the espresso came, the whole bowl of Monaco was laid out below them, the barriers up, the yachts wedged into the marina three deep, the light doing that thing it only does here in early June.
 Leo had his phone out before anyone sat down.